FStarLang/FStar/README.md

 This new variant of F* is released under the Apache 2.0 license;
 see LICENSE for more details.

+### Version 1.0

+This is a new variant of F* that is still in development and we hope will lead to a 1.0 release soon.
+This new variant is incompatible and quite different compared to the previously released 0.7 versions.

 ### Code structure